Frequently Asked Questions

 How many nodes can I query?

 Orbital is designed to support querying all of your endpoints.
-You can view query results using the Orbital UI Results page, which also allows you to download query results in JSON format.
-The Orbital API can also be used to view results using the Results API endpoint.
+You can view query results using the Results page.
+This allows you to download your query results in either CSV or JSON format, or your script results in CSV format.
+The Orbital API can also be used to view results using the Results API.

 Why do some of my Orbital nodes have a badge in the Orbital user interface with a Cloned from indicator?